-Monster Hunter World is a great title for players who want to test their mettle against enormous and powerful monsters; it's kind of the point of the game, really.
+Monster Hunter: World is a great title for players who want to test their mettle against enormous and powerful monsters; it's kind of the point of the game, really.
 That's not to say that hunting and killing is all the game has to offer, however, and the team over at Capcom have provided players with a different way of using their hunting and capturing skills by allowing hunters to catch and domesticate their own pets.
 Read on to discover which items and techniques players need to deploy in order to capture pets in Monster Hunter World.

 Once the animal has been captured, head back to the living quarters in Astera and speak with the housekeeper NPC, who will allow the player to add the captured creature to their house and place them wherever they choose.
 They don't provide too much in the way of interactivity, but hunters can still approach them for various actions depending on the creature type, and they'll be fed any time the player rests at home.

-Looking for more crucial Monster Hunter World content?
-Be sure to check out our Monster Hunter World guide and walkthrough for all sorts of tips ranging from how to mount monsters to explanations of Affinity and more.
+Now that you know how to capture a pet, be sure to check out our Monster Hunter World guide and walkthrough for all sorts of tips ranging from how to mount monsters to explanations of Affinity and more.